 EM: Thanks to the support from Children Incorporated sponsors, we were able to provide more food to children, employ additional staff and improve the buildings.
 Donations also helped us have play equipment on the grounds.

-More than just the material items, sponsorship gave the children a feeling that they are part of a global village — a global family.
+More than just the material items, sponsorship gave the children a feeling that they were a part of a global village — a global family.
 It gave them a sense of belonging, and the sponsors brought a lot of joy to the children through their letters and pictures.

 It is a great thing.
 The program is excellent for serving the welfare of children.

-I always knew — and still know now — that with Children Incorporated, the children are primary and I have seen and experienced it for myself.
+I always knew — and still know now — that with Children Incorporated, the children are the primary focus and I have seen and experienced it for myself.

 EM: You are welcome.
 Yes, today I am part of the Evangelical Lutheran Church in America and serve a multi-cultural church in Logan Square.
 Our primary outreach is for the homeless population, and we provide winter clothes and food for all who enter our doors.